alex65536/tester/README.md

 * You can choose the way you link _timerlib_: statically or dynamically.
 If you want to link _timerlib_ dynamically, uncomment `{$Define TimerlibDyn}` in `timerlib/src/timerlib.pas`.

 * If you link _timerlib_ dynamically, you'll be have to distribute the shared library (_libtimer32.dll_ or _libtimer64.dll_ for _Windows_ and _libtimer.so_ for _GNU/Linux_) with the executable.
 For _GNU/Linux_, you must install the shared library.
-To do this, use `timerlib\install-linux.sh`.
-For `Windows`, you must put the shared library to the same directory with the executable.
+To do this, use `timerlib/install-linux.sh`.
+For _Windows_, you must put the shared library to the same directory with the executable.

 ## Windows